Benzydamine

 Disease/Condition Glossary

 Pain: It is a symptom triggered by the nervous system, causing uncomfortable sensations in the body.
 Pain may be dull or sharp; it might be constant or may come and go.
 The tolerance level of pain might vary from person to person.
 Pain can be generalized (overall body aches) or localized (affecting a specific area of the body).
 Pain can be considered a good thing as it helps us know that something is wrong in the body and thereby helps diagnose the condition.
-The common causes of pain include headache, muscle strain, cramps, cuts, bone fractures, arthritis, and stomach ache.
+The common causes of pain include headache, muscle strain, cramps, cuts, bone fractures, arthritis, and stomach aches.

 Oral Mucositis: It is tissue swelling in the mouth due to radiation therapy or chemotherapy (cancer treatment).
 The most common symptoms include mouth pain, mouth sores, infection, and bleeding (if you are getting chemotherapy).